RodenPaul86/DocMatic/README.md

 Thank you!

 ## License
-ProLight is written in (Swift) and is distributed under the terms of the [Apache License](https://github.com/RodenPaul86/ProLight/blob/main/LICENSE) (Version 2.0).
+DocMatic is written in (Swift) and is distributed under the terms of the [Apache License](https://github.com/RodenPaul86/ProLight/blob/main/LICENSE) (Version 2.0).